 A visual board or visual planner can help, too.

 I know from personal experience how tough it is to lose weight, especially as we get older… trust me, I’m struggling with it right now.
-But I think the above tips will help me, and hopefully YOU, to win our struggles over weight loss.
+But I think the above tips will help me, and hopefully, YOU, to win our struggles over weight loss.
+Just remember to mentally prepare for weight loss, and you’ll be over half way there.